aferrero2707/gimp-appimage/README.md

 The creation of the AppImage proceeds in three steps:

-1. installation of Pythin 2.7 and jhbuild:
+1. installation of Python 2.7 and jhbuild:

     ./bootstrap.sh